camillefrayssinhes/thepandassurfers.github.io/index.md

 As an important next step to explore the impact of the speaker fame on the stock market in combination to the valence of the quotations, we need to find a metric to identify how much a speaker is notorious.
 Are the different speakers poorly influential, moderately influential or highly influential?
 To achieve this, we use Wikipedia that has almost one page for every famous person.
 We hypothesize that **the higher the Wikipedia page view statistics, the more notoriety the speaker has**.
 Considering that we have only access to the Wikipedia page views since 2015, for this part we focus our analysis on the quotations released between 2015 and 2020.

-In the following plot, we have chosen 6 events which were higly mediatized between 2015 and 2020 (the major events picked up from the 2% in <a href='#quotesplot'>this</a> plot).
-Quotations were plotted according to their valence and to the fame of their speaker.
+In the following plot, we have chosen 6 events which were highly mediatized between 2015 and 2020.
+We chose 6 major events picked up from the 2% in <a href='#quotesplot'>this plot</a> for which we were able to find relevant thematic associated e.g. the "FBI-Apple encryption dispute", "Release of the iPhone X", etc. Quotations were plotted according to their valence and to the fame of their speaker.
-RAJOUTER PETITE PHRASE DE DESCRIPTION?

 {% include distribution_valence_fame.html %}